UCB-stat-159-s23/hw04-group17/contribution_statement.md

 Lia Yang & Helen Tan: finished adding four separate small tests to the functions in utils.py.
 The command pytest ligotools successfully ran all those tests.

 ### JupyterBook
-Didi Duan: Finished all tasks in this part.
+Didi Duan: completed all tasks in this part.

 ### GitHub Pages and Actions
+Didi Duan: completed all tasks in this part.

 ### Makefile

 ###  GitHub repository
-Didi Duan: Create the binder link and add to README file; Add basic description to the README file.
+Didi Duan: Created the binder link and add to README file; Add basic description to the README file.